Act Governing Food Safety and Sanitation

 1. product name;

-2. name of materials and thermal resistance temperature or, in the case of a mixture of two or more materials, each of the materials shall be indicated separately;
+2. name of materials and thermal resistance temperature; in the case of a mixture of two or more materials, the name of each material shall be indicated separately;

 3. net weight, volume or quantity;